“Respect Ramsar” – what does this mean?

 One of the key messages of community actions opposing the State Government facilitated Toondah Harbour Priority Development Area (PDA) real estate scheme is to call on State and Federal politicians to ‘RESPECT RAMSAR’.

 The world’s Ramsar Convention for the protection of listed wetlands has been signed by Australia and 170 other nations.
 It is a straightforward agreement.
-Clause 2.5 contains a key obligation:-
+In addition to general obligations of ‘conservation’ and ‘wise use’ of wetlands, Article 2.5 contains a key obligation:-

 “Any contracting party shall have the right to add to the list further wetlands situated within its territory, to extend the boundaries of those wetlands already included by it in the list, or, because of its urgent national interests, to delete or restrict the boundaries of wetlands already included by it in the list”.

-This obligation obviously requires all levels of government in Australia to protect all parts of a listed wetland unless there are “urgent national interests”.
+This obligation obviously requires all levels of government in Australia to protect and maintain the boundaries of all listed wetlands unless there are “urgent national interests”.
 Nothing else justifies the deletion or restriction of any part of a Ramsar boundary.

-Quite clearly, the State Government’s Toondah Harbour Priority Development Area (PDA) plan to allow Walker Corporation to destroy over 40 hectares of the Moreton Bay Ramsar site to build 3,600 units, yacht marinas and an upgraded North Stradbroke Island ferry terminal, cannot qualify as an “urgent national interest”.
-The PDA plan therefore breaches the Ramsar Convention.
+Quite clearly, the State Government’s Toondah Harbour Priority Development Area (PDA) plan to allow Walker Corporation to destroy over 40 hectares of the Moreton Bay Ramsar site to build 3,600 units and yacht marinas for private profit, cannot qualify as an “urgent national interest”.
+A comparison of Figures 2 and 3 in our Summary and Timeline illustrates the plan could not proceed without deleting or restricting Ramsar site boundaries, in breach of Article 2.5 of the Ramsar Convention.

 The PDA should be revoked by the Palaszczuk Government.
 That would immediately end the real estate scheme and it would not be necessary for the Federal Government to be involved any further.